JRJurman/automated-ticket-printer/README.md

 ### `ActivityWatcher`
-The `ActivityWatcher` is the server that collects `watches`, `hooks`, and `printers` and acts as a mediator. `watches` and `hooks` do not need to know how they will be printed, and `printers` do not need to know how to get new tickets, or who to get them from.
+The `ActivityWatcher` is the server that collects `watches`, `hooks`, and `printers` and acts as a mediator. `watches` and `hooks` do not need to know how their tickets will be printed, and `printers` do not need to know how to get new tickets, or who to get them from.

 #### `#constructor([environment])`
 Builds the `ActivityWatcher` object, and can take in an environment variable for